Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 GENTLE GIANTS World Class Canine Nutrition Chicken Feast Dog Food

-Calories: 358 kcal per cup
+Calories:358 kcal per cup

 If you’re searching for a dog food that’s a little less expensive than our first pick, a good budget dog food for Cane Corsos, in our opinion, is Gentle Giants Canine Nutrition Dry Dog Food.
 This kibble is suitable for almost any budget and features real meat and veggies to keep your gentle giant healthy and happy for years.
 Meats included in this healthy blend include New England mussels, wholesome vegetables including peas and sweet potatoes, and kelp, giving your large dog the vitamins and minerals he needs.
 The mussels provide a form of natural joint support.
+Some users reported that the kibble tended to crumble in the bottom of the bag, making it hard to feed their pets.
+It also contains peas.
+Finally, you’ll be able to easily find this bag of kibble because the bag itself is unique, showing pictures of pet owners actually feeding the kibble to their pets.

 Pros